huguesmax/perl-slowfox/README.md

 Freely Inspired from [perlmaven.com](http://perlmaven.com/getting-started-with-perl-dancer-on-digital-ocean)

-## What is SlowFox ? ##
+## What is SlowFOX ? ##

-SlowFox is a Dancer 1 application for your Entreprise - this is a collection of web pages pre formated to show you how to use and develop using
+SlowFOX is a Dancer 1 application for your Entreprise - this is a collection of web pages pre formated to show you how to use and develop using

 - [Perl](http://www.perl.org)